discoproject/disco/doc/start/ec2setup.rst

 In general, you can use the EC2 cluster as any other Disco cluster.
 However, note the following differences.

-You need to set the ``USE_MASTER_AS_PROXY=1`` environment variable when running any Disco jobs using EC2.
-This is required to access any result files through the master node, as the computation nodes on EC2 are not directly accessible.
+You need to set the ``DISCO_PROXY=http://localhost:8989`` environment variable when running any Disco jobs using EC2.
+This is required to access result files using the master node as a proxy, as the computation nodes on EC2 are not directly accessible.

-The script produces a file called ``ec2-nodes`` that maps node names to their addresses on EC2.
+The ``setup-instances.py`` script produces a file called ``ec2-nodes`` that maps node names to their addresses on EC2.
 You need to provide this file to ``util/distrfiles.py`` when distributing data to your EC2 cluster.
 You have to specify your SSH keypair to the script as well.

 Here's an example::